-You are cordially invited to a public lecture on “The Limits of Globalisation and European Integration” by Professor Heribert Dieter.
-The event will be held on Friday, 17 January 2020 (9am – 11.15am) at NTU@one-north, LT301 (Level 3).
+You are cordially invited to a panel discussion on “Global Perspectives on China’s Recalibrations of Belt and Road Initiative – Lessons learnt, Challenges and Opportunities”.
+The event will be held on Friday, 17 January 2020 (9am – 11.15am) at NTU@one-north, Level 3, Function Hall 3 (FH 3).
 Click on the image to read more.

 The EU Centre would like to bring your attention to the information session on the opportunities to carry out research with a grant from the European Research Council (ERC) organised by EURAXESS ASEAN.
 The event will be held on Thursday, 3 October 2019, at Nanyang Technological University, from 2pm to 5pm.
 Click on the image to read more.